thibaultcha/lua-resty-mlcache/README.md

   misses (when the L3 callback returns `nil`).
 The unit is seconds, but accepts fractional number parts, like `0.3`.
 A `neg_ttl` of `0` means the cached misses will never expire.
   **Default:** inherited from the instance.
+- `resurrect_ttl`: _optional_ number.
+When specified, `get()` will attempt to resurrect stale values when errors are encountered.
+Errors returned by the L3 callback (`nil, err`) are considered to be failures to fetch/refresh a value.
+  When such return values from the callback are seen by `get()`, and if the stale value is still in memory, then `get()` will resurrect the stale value for `resurrect_ttl` seconds.
+The error returned by `get()` will be logged at the WARN level, but _not_ returned by `get()`.
+Finally, the `hit_level` return value will be `4` to signify that the served item is stale.
+When `resurrect_ttl` is reached, `get()` will once again attempt to run the callback.
+If by then, the callback returns an error again, the value is resurrected once again, and so on.
+If the callback succeeds, the value is refreshed and not marked as stale anymore.
+Due to current limitations within the LRU cache module, `hit_level` will be `1` when stale values are upgraded to the L1 (LRU) cache and retrieved from there.
+Lua errors thrown by the callback _do not_ trigger a resurrect, and are returned by `get()` as usual (`nil, err`).
+When several workers time out while waiting for the worker running the callback (e.g. because the datastore is timing out), then users of this option will see a slight difference compared to the traditional behavior of `get()`.
+Instead of returning `nil, err` (indicating a lock timeout), `get()` will return the stale value (if available), no error, and `hit_level` will be `4`.
+However, the value will not be resurrected (since another worker is still running the callback).
+The unit is seconds, but accepts fractional number parts, like `0.3`.
+This option **must** be greater than `0`, to avoid stale values from being cached indefinitely.
+  **Default:** inherited from the instance.
 - `shm_set_tries`: the number of tries for the lua_shared_dict `set()` operation.
 When the lua_shared_dict is full, it attempts to free up to 30